gatewayd-io/docs/docs/miscellaneous/telemetry-and-usage-report.md

 ## Sentry error reporting service

 The application sends the following information to the Sentry error reporting service.
-The service is enabled by default and can be disabled with the `--sentry=false` flag.
+The service is enabled by default and can be disabled with the `--sentry=false` flag of the `run` subcommand.
 The service is used to report errors and crashes of the application and plugins and is not used for any other purpose.

 ### Implementation details of Sentry error reporting service